 Step 1: How It Works: Schematics and Simulation

-The project is based on an ATTiny microcontroller unit which receives data from a hc-06 bluetooth module using the SoftwareSerial library.
+The project is based on an ATTiny microcontroller unit which receives data from an HC-06 bluetooth module using the SoftwareSerial library.
 When a device such as an android phone sends an 'n' character to the system, the MCU turns the lights on, and if the MCU receives an 'f' char it turns the lights off.
-It also has got two buttons to manualy control the lights.
+It also has got two buttons to manually control the lights.

 Because my phone charger provides 6.75V on no load attached, I also built a voltage regulator section from a L7805 and 2 capacitors.

 I have been also simulated the system in Proteus.

 Here are the files for simulation, and the schematic in eagle:

 For the main circuit: 2x pushbuttons, male and female pin headers, 2x 2pin screw terminals, 2x 10k resistors, 2x 10µF electrolytic capacitors, 1N4007 diode, bc546 NPN transistor, 5V relay (like SRD-5VDC-SL-C), 14 pin IC socket, 8 pin IC socket, SN74HC14N, ATTiny85, HC-06 bluetooth module, Copper clad laminate board (70x50mm or larger)

 For the voltage regulator unit: 2x 10µF, LM7805